NASEM, FDA, and the cBHT study

 The FDA, no fan of compounding, commissioned a study from the National Academies of Sciences, Engineering, and Medicine on "the safety, effectiveness, and use" of compounded bioidentical hormone [replacement] therapy (cBHT or cBHRT).

 On July 1, 2020, NASEM released that report.
-In what was surprising to absolutely no one, that report conveniently mirrored the FDA's concerns.
+What we found wasn't surprising: The report the FDA paid for conveniently mirrored what the FDA had already said it felt about cBHT.
 The best validation taxpayer dollars can buy, apparently.

 APC's official statement